rives-io/riv/docs/developing-cartridges.md

 If you edit the file `hello.c` in a file editor in your host, the changes will also take effect inside RIV OS.
-But why would you want to run commands inside RIV OS terminal?
+But why would you want to run commands inside the RIV OS terminal?
 Well because the RIV also has the RIV SDK that comes with lot of utilities for developing cartridges, tools for compiling RISC-V binaries, compressing files into cartridge archives, and debuggers for debugging RISC-V applications.

-## Installing the SDK
+## Installing the RIV SDK

-RIVEMU comes with a builtin and minimal operation system called RIV OS, this RIV OS contains the bare minimal libraries and utilities to run cartridges, but in other to actually create cartridges you need many more tools like programming language compilers and archive compressors.
+RIVEMU comes with a builtin and minimal operating system called RIV OS, this RIV OS contains the bare minimal libraries and utilities to run cartridges, but in other to actually create cartridges you need many more tools like programming language compilers and archive compressors.

-You may also want to customize the RIV OS SDK with your own Linux tools, such as other programming languages (e.g Rust, Odin, Zig, Nim..).
+You may also want to customize the RIV SDK with your own Linux tools, such as other programming languages (e.g Rust, Odin, Zig, Nim..).
 With the SDK you can do this, because it's writable and customizable, while the builtin standard minimal RIV OS is read-only.